NathanLe056/ECE1779Project/README.md

 The front-end is implemented as a VITE React app which allows for a simple component-based UI that allows for rapid development that can easily handle user input.
 It also allows for dynamic rendering for items such as tournament details and all match results.

 The front-end handles creating and updating tournaments using a REST API with asynchronous requests to the back-end.
-Real time updates are facilitated using Websockets.
+Real-time updates are facilitated using WebSockets.

 User authentication is handled through JWT tokens in API requests to ensure users are only allowed to modify tournaments they created.